-For more information, please read our Psychotherapy FAQs, which can be accessed here.
+For more information about our service, please read our Psychotherapy FAQs.

 All The School of Life Psychotherapists are listed here (within our Faculty members) and are either registered with the United Kingdom Council for Psychotherapy (UKCP), the British Association for Counselling and Psychotherapy (BACP), the British Psychoanalytic Council or the British Psychological Society (BPS).

 “Our psychotherapists are fully trained and experienced professionals, but we are more than that – we are open-minded, dedicated, and curious.
 We aren’t dogmatic and although we care deeply about psychology and psychotherapy, we also recognize the immense contributions philosophy, culture, art, music, and literature have made to our understanding of the human condition.
 We appreciate the pain and joy of being alive, and we provide a safe, private space for exploring and making sense of some of the darkness.
 Psychotherapy can help you manage the complexities of simply being human.”
 Charlotte Fox Weber, Head of Psychotherapy